-- Dynamic registers for instant exchange: New technologies aimed at enabling new digital asset registry approaches, as well as 'activating' the legacy ownership registers and registries into real-time exchange facilitators. - Advanced securitisation: Turning more things digital.
-Building a research program for the universal digitisation of assets. - Distributed trading commoditisation of marketplaces: Monitoring and analysing the distributed marketplace.
-Building next generation technologies and finance analytics for distributed, customised marketplaces for individual digitised assets. - RegTech with algorithmic real-time enforcement: Regtech engineering for the co-development of suitable regulation and rules, with technology for their real-time algorithmic compliance and enforcement.
-This drives the competitive advantage through regulation, vital to establish trust in such marketplaces.
+- Dynamic registers for instant exchange: New technologies aimed at enabling new digital asset registry approaches and 'activating' the legacy ownership registers and registries into real-time exchange facilitators - Advanced securitisation: Turning more things digital.
+Building a research program for the universal digitisation of assets - Distributed trading commoditisation of marketplaces: Monitoring and analysing the distributed marketplace.
+Building next generation technologies and finance analytics for distributed, customised marketplaces for individual digitised assets - RegTech with algorithmic real-time enforcement: Regtech engineering for the codevelopment of suitable regulation and rules, with technology for their real-time algorithmic compliance and enforcement.
+This drives the competitive advantage through regulation, vital to establishing trust in marketplaces.